 Conclusion

-Thus, by analyzing the present, future direction and past of migratory movements, several conclusions seem to be drawn.
-On the one hand, that this is a volatile phenomenon.
-One in which, being analyzed from a historical perspective, it shows moments of boom and bust.
-And today we are experiencing an upward dynamic.
-However, the phenomenon of climate change may intensify it.
+Thus, when analysing the present, future direction and past of migratory movements, several conclusions can be drawn.
+On the one hand, it is a volatile phenomenon.
+When analysed from a historical perspective, it shows moments of boom and bust.
+And today we are experiencing an upward trend.
+However, the phenomenon of climate change may intensify it, as may wars and economic and geopolitical uncertainties.

-This historical perspective helps us not to sound the alarm immediately.
-However, globalized society would do well to keep an eye on certain factors — political, military and, above all, climatic — that could cause this dynamic to escalate to unsustainable limits.
-What is clear is that much work lies ahead.
+This historical perspective helps us to avoid immediately sounding the alarm.
+Nevertheless, our globalised societies would do well to monitor certain factors — geopolitical, military and, above all, climatic — that could cause this dynamic to spiral out of control to unsustainable levels.
+What is clear is that there is still much work to be done.

 Get an expert evaluation!